WIITD/vtl/README.md

 ```
 important: on window please use "\\\" while declaring the path otherwise app will crash

-app, upon launching, will display list of files json files from '~/.config/vtl/', or
+app, upon launching, will display list of json files from config directory, or
 simply drag and drop json file on executable or pass it as an argument

 # building